 - The plaintiff suffered, or is likely to suffer, commercial harm.

 False statements about a competitor’s product, such as exaggerated performance claims or manipulated statistics, can lead to a Lanham Act lawsuit.
-To avoid liability, companies must ensure that all comparative statements are accurate, complete, and well-documented.
+To avoid liability, you must ensure that all comparative statements are accurate, complete, and well-documented.

 Defamation and Commercial Disparagement